-Commented [DP41]: This conflicts with 011.035 on sick leave
+Commented [DP41]: This conflicts with 011.035 on sick leave payout upon retiring

-Commented [DG42R41]: Its not a conflict, it is just expressed differently.
-We can standardize it accessories mandated by the City.
+Commented [DG42R41]: Its not a conflict, it is just expressed accessories mandated by the City.
 This assistance is in the way of financial assistance or allowance to ensure employees maintain clean, neat and proper uniform and appearance in their role(s) of representing the City and its reputation and interests, or in the provision of actual clothing items or safety gear.